ticklemonster/lucky-numbers-k8s/Readme.md

 - NodePort/database: exposes Redis on port 6379

 #### messaging.yaml
-- toke/mosquitto MQTT messaging broker
+- eclipse-mosquitto MQTT messaging broker
-  No special configuration
+  Configured to use websockets using ConfigMap (to write /mosquitto/config/mosquitto.conf)
 - NodePort/websocket: exposes websockets on port 9001